lintool/non-blind-review/README.md

 + Paper 85 makes exaggerated novelty claims that went unchallenged because the paper came from a prestigious institution, but in our opinion, the methodology is shoddy.
 Despite the high scores, we're going to reject.

 Note that under this model authors can shamelessly flag-plant all they want on arXiv, but they will be held accountable if they do shoddy science.

+## Why This Is Better

+I argue that my proposal is better because it replaces arbitrary non-evidence-based policies with scientifically sound strategies that can be refined over time.
+Even taking at face value this need to compromise between speed and bias, what's the optimal embargo period?
+Why a month?
+Is there evidence that forgetfulness "kicks in" after a month?
+In short, this requires parameter tuning, and we have absolutely no idea how to do it.
+Further evidence as to the arbitrary nature of this parameter is the fact that [Chris Manning's clarification of the policy](https://naacl2018.wordpress.com/2018/05/27/the-thinking-behind-the-acl-preprint-policy/) actually misstates the policy: he says "35 days".

+In contrast, under my proposal, we trust in the scientific evidence of our colleagues in the social sciences who study implicit bias for a living.
+For the sake of illustration, I've sketched out what the review process might look like with the "checklist approach".
+If there are better strategies, we'll adopt them.

+In short, we're replacing a non-evidence-based policy axe with the much more nuanced scalpel of human judgment that improves over time.

 ## Objections